kernelwernel/VMAware/docs/documentation.md

 <br>

 # `VM::percentage()`
 This will return a std::uint8_t between 0 and 100.
 It'll return the certainty of whether it has detected a VM based on all the techniques available as a percentage.
 The lower the value, the less chance it's a VM.
-The higher the value, the more likely chance it is.
+The higher the value, the more likely it is.
 The parameters are treated the exact same way with the VM::detect() function.

 ```cpp
 #include "vmaware.hpp"